 Islamic Morality: The Source of Peace and Security

-Some of those who say that something is done in the name of religion may, in fact, misunderstand that religion and as a result, practice it wrongly.
+Come of those who say that they are members of a particular religion and something is done in the name of that religion may, in fact, misunderstand that religion and as a result, practice it wrongly.
 For that reason, it would be wrong to form ideas about that religion by taking these people as an example.
 The best way of understanding a religion is to study its divine source.

 Islam is the Religion of Peace

 Terror, in its broadest sense, is violence committed against non-military targets for political purposes.
 To put it another way, targets of terror are entirely innocent civilians whose only crime, in the eyes of terrorists, is to represent "the other side."